 Originally from West Elm

 I need more of this cheerful yellow in my house.
-These curtains are a room highlight in my basement guest room.
-The material is a smooth cotton, so it is not actually tweed or textured but has a modern grid print.
+These etched grid curtains are a room highlight in my basement guest room.
+The material is smooth cotton with a modern grid print.

 More Yellow Curtains